YahooArchive/mojito/docs/dev_guide/faq/index.rst

     `UglifyJS <https://github.com/mishoo/UglifyJS>`_.

-    **Share the YUI Instance**

-    Mojito creates new YUI instances for each mojit, but you can configure your application, so that your side mojits share one YUI instances to improve performance.

-    To configure your application so that side mojits share the same YUI instance, set the property ``shareYUIinstance`` to ``true`` in ``application.json``.
-    See the `configuration Object <http://../intro/mojito_configuring.html#configuration-object>`_
-    for more information about the ``shareYUIInstance`` property.

     **Use Lazy Loading**

-    From the client, you Mojito application should lazy load assets as often as possible.
+    From the client, your Mojito application should lazy load assets as often as possible.
     For example, the `YUI ImageLoader Utility <http://yuilibrary.com/yui/docs/imageloader/>`_ can be used to help you lazy load images.
 You can even lazy load a mojit from the client using the `LazyLoadMojit <../topics/mojito_framework_mojits.html#lazyloadmojit>`_.